Azure/container-upstream/README.md

 ## Upstream Projects Overview

-When a particular gap is recognized in a common use case, or there is a need to enhance a user experience, the Azure Container Compute Upstream team will evaluate the opportunity to contribute a solution to the community.
-This list of projects is maintained by the Azure container compute upstream team.
-This list is intended to help you make informed decisions about what projects to use (or not use) in the context of your goals (e.g. proof of concept vs. production).
-To make this decision you need to consider your goals, your need for formal support, the project's [maturity](#Maturity), governance, version level, and your willingness to work in open source.
+When a particular technology gap is recognized in a common use case, or there is a need to enhance a user experience, the Azure Container Compute Upstream team will evaluate the opportunity to contribute a solution to the community.
+These community projects are maintained by the Azure Container Compute Upstream team.
+To see which of these projects may be useful to you, we have organized them to be aligned and/or categorized with an operating persona, so that we can focus a scope of functionality for the current and future project alignment.
+The list of projects is intended to help you make an informed decision about what projects you will consider n the context of your goals (e.g. proof of concept vs. production).
+To make this decision you will need to consider your goals, your need for formal support, the project's [maturity](#Maturity), governance, version level, and your willingness to consume and contribute to an open source project.

 ## Upstream Projects Support